 Two common spot-on treatments are Advantage II and Advantix II, which are both available without prescription online.
 Advantage II is usually cheaper and tends to have fewer listed side effects but does not cover for as many parasites as Advantix II does, and it doesn’t repel these bugs either.

-Regular cover is important, whichever product you choose.
+Regular cover is important, whether you choose Advantage II or Advantix II.
 Remember, if you are confused by the range of choice, or concerned about your dog, the best professional advice will come from your local veterinary clinic.